Now if there were a Western Hall of Shame...

 The script (Gerald Wilson) is abysmally clunky and wooden.
 It comes across as plain amateurish.
 Ryan, post The Wild Bunch and in his very last Western, is the only one who manages to overcome it and shine.
 The others, even Lancaster and Cobb, just can’t do anything with such dire words.
 You get the feeling that Sheree North is just there to get into bed with Burt and show her breasts.
 It all looks cheap and 70s trashy.
 The ending is utterly implausible, even by 1970s Western standards.
 No, sorry, but it just won’t do.

 Direction was by Michael Winner, a Londoner who wrote a column as a restaurant critic for a British newspaper and liked films.
-He is best known for the series of pulp Death Wish movies with Charles Bronson, and that’s where he should have remained.
+He is best known for the later series of pulp Death Wish movies with Charles Bronson, which was probably a more suitable destination for him.
 His favorite actor, and a friend, was Marlon Brando.
 Brando didn’t understand Westerns either.

 Michael Winner.
 Shoulda stuck to restaurants.